Fred Crisman: Broadcasting and politics

 In January 1969, Crisman was sued for libel along with other KAYE personalities by a city official who had been accused of being a communist; The case was dismissed.

 Crisman authored a book, The Murder of a City, Tacoma published in 1970 through Transistor Publishing Company.
 The book was described by reviewer Michael Sullivan as a "weird, politically slanted rant" that manages to "tie corruption in Tacoma to everything from communist infiltrators to the Kennedy assassination".

-At his death, it was noted that Crisman was a graduate of Willamette University with degrees in political science, history, and education and psychology.